NafisahBanks/Employee-Performance-Analysis/README.md

 ## Exploratory Data Analysis
 I explored the data source to answer the following key questions:
-- What is the correlation between job satisfacction and customer feedback?
+- What is the correlation between job satisfaction and customer feedback?
 - Which employees or departments receive the highest/lowest customer satisfaction rating?
-- Are their patterns in employee sentiment that align with csutomer feedback trends?
+- Are there patterns in employee sentiment that align with customer feedback trends?
 - Are there departments or job roles consistently receiving negative reviews?
-- Does training hours show improved customer satisfaction?
+- Do training hours show improved customer satisfaction?

 ## Key Insights
 - High Rate of Negative Feedback: A significant portion of customers have expressed dissatisfaction with products and services, which could harm the organization's reputation and long-term customer retention.